lmirguet/cligpt/README.md

 A terminal-based ChatGPT.

+## Requirements

+To run this program, you will need:
+* a working python environment
+* an **OpenAI API key**

-## Install a virtual environment and launch the program
+# Install a virtual environment and launch the program

 We recommend that you install the needed python libraries in a virtual environment.
 Here is how you can do: